laxentis/mini-metars/README.md

 ### Minimal always-on-top window

-The application window stays "on top" of other window for constant visibility, and expands or contracts as needed to display more or less information.
+The application window stays "on top" of other windows for constant visibility, and expands or contracts as needed to display more or less information.

 Clicking on an ATIS letter will toggle visibility of the full VATSIM ATIS text, and clicking on either the altimeter setting or the wind will toggle visibility of the full METAR text (note: only one of the ATIS and METAR full text will be visible at once).